NimaFathi/posepred/README.md

 # Work in Progress
-This repository is being updated so stay tuned!
+This repository is being updated so please stay tuned!